u1trab/java-udp-client-server-chat/README.md

 Just import the project folder to NetBeans or your preference editor and start the Server.
 After that, to run the program please start the server and then start a client/s.
 There's no need to pass any arguments as everything needed must be entered from the user through the GUI.

-// The program is getting the server IP automatically as both the server and client/s are running on the same PC
+// The program is getting the server IP automatically if server and client/s are running on the same PC
-// Available commands:
+<br>// Available commands:
 * /who -> showing the connected users
 * /bye -> disconnects and terminates the thread